Building Windows Store Apps with Visual Studio

 When you select the File, New Project menu option in Visual Studio, you can select from five different project templates as your starting point for your Windows Store app:

 - Blank App—The simplest of the templates.
 Contains a single default.html, default.css, and default.js file.

-- Navigation App—Use this template for apps which require multiple pages.
+- Navigation App—Use this template for apps that require multiple pages.

-We already used the Blank App project template when creating our first Windows app above.
+We already used the Blank App project template when creating our first Windows app.
 Let me discuss the other project templates in more detail.

 Navigation App Project Template